IanMillican/Transcript-Analyzer/README.md

 ## Project Structure
 ```
 src/
+└── main/
+    ├── java/
+    │   └──com.ianmillican.transcriptanalyzer/
+    │       ├── app/
-├── main/
+    │       ├── config/
-│   ├── java/
+    │       ├── dataaccess/
-│   │   └──transcript-analyzer/
+    │       │   ├── dao/
-│   │       ├── dataaccess/
+    │       │   ├── export/
-│   │       ├── domain/
+    │       │   ├── parser/
-│   │       │   └── core/
+    │       │   └── storage/
+    │       ├── domain/
+    │       │   ├── interfaces/
-│   │       └── ui/
+    │       │   ├── model/
-│   │           ├── viewmodel/
+    │       │   ├── rules/
-│   │           └── builder/
+    │       │   └── service/
-│   └── resources/
+    │       └── ui/
+    │           ├── builder/
+    │           ├── components/
-│           └── config.json
+    │           └── viewmodel/
+    └── resources/
+            ├── catalogs/
+            ├── exporters/templates/
+            ├── lib/
+            ├── lists/
+            ├── requirements/
+            └── ui/
+                ├── css/
-└── test/
+                └── icons/
 ```
-With this MVVM structure:
+### Packages
+- **app**
+- **config**
-- **dataaccess** handles reading pdfs and writing to excel or pdfs.
+- **dataaccess**
+    - **dao** contains data transfer objects responsible for passing data back and forth between the domain and dataaccess layers.
+    - **export** contains classes for writing summaries to PDFs and Excel files.
+    - **parser** contains classes for parsing the transcript.
+For example it would contain a class for breaking the transcript into terms while another class would take the term and break it into the individual courses.
 - **domain** contains business logic for ui and io layer interaction
+    - **dao** contains data transfer objects responsible for passing data back and forth between the domain and dataaccess layers.
+    - **interfaces** a package for all of the interfaces.
-    - **core** contains data models (pojos).
+    - **model** contains data models (pojos).
+    - **rules** a package for implementing rules from the app configuration.
+An example would be in the core courses students must take exactly one of CS1303 and MATH2203.
+This package will contain classes for validating that these rules are followed.
+    - **service** contains all the services coordinating the data transfer from the ui and domain layers
 - **ui**
-    - **ui/viewmodel** responsible for methods that GUI components use to ask the domain layer for information.
+    - **viewmodel** responsible for methods that GUI components use to ask the domain layer for information.
+    - **components** contains resources for creating similar ui components such as buttons and text fields.
-    - **ui/builder** responsible for handling purely UI component creation.
+    - **builder** responsible for handling purely UI component creation.

-- **resources** contains all resources needed for the app to function (ex.
-List of W/P and Excluded courses).
+### Resources
+- **catalogs** Contains the catalog of all courses.
+Currently the plan for this is to have a large initial set that may not be complete, and allow it to be extended.
+This could be done manually by the user or automatically when a course not in the catalog is read in.
+- **exporters/templates** Excel templates for exporting transcript information.
+- **lib** contains the libraries for JavaFX and the Apache POI.
+- **lists** contains lists of P/W courses and excluded courses.
+- **requirements**
+- **ui**
+    - **css** contains and style sheets used within the application.
+    - **icons** contains any icons such as the icon displayed for the app.